 - (a) "Available" is defined as a requirement that an employee, during off-duty hours, leave word at home or with the employer where the employee may be reached.
-Such employee is not subject to any other restriction specified under Sections 1 or 2 and is neither "on call" nor on "standby" and shall not receive additional compensation therefore. - (b) Any employee who is requested by the State to be on Available Status shall not be restricted in his/her movements within any geographic radius of his/her workplace, nor suffer any other restriction beyond leaving word at home or with the employer where s/he may be reached. - (c) If determined by the State that it must activate an employee on Available Status for duty, such duty shall be appropriately compensated under the terms of this Agreement and shall be considered to be "overtime work" for equitable distribution of overtime purposes. - (d) An employee who is asked to be on Available Status shall be entitled to exclude himself/herself from overtime consideration in accordance with the Overtime Article, Section 2(c). - 4.
-GENERAL PROVISIONS - (a) Employees in Overtime Category 13 are not eligible for On Call or Standby Pay. - (b) Employees in Overtime Category 18 are eligible for Standby pay in cash, notwithstanding any contrary provisions of the Overtime Article, if they meet both of the following criteria: - (1) They are otherwise qualified for Standby pay under Section 2 of this Article, and; - (2) They are required to carry a paging device or "beeper" during off duty hours.
-Category 18 employees may be eligible for On Call pay, as compensatory time off under the Overtime Article. - (c) Standby and/or pager pay in cash or compensatory time off under this Article shall not exceed \$4,000 (or equivalent in compensatory time off) per fiscal year (beginning with the first payroll period of the fiscal year), per employee.
-The Commissioner of Personnel, on request of the appointing authority, may grant a complete or limited waiver of this \$4,000 standby pay and/or time off limit.
-The Commissioner of Personnel shall not unreasonably deny such waivers, and may consider such factors as the overall best interests of the State, the employee, and the Department.
-Social Workers in the Department of SRS shall not be subject to the limits outlined in this subsection.
+Such employee is not subject to any other restriction specified under sections 1 or 2 and is neither "on call" nor on "standby" and shall not receive additional compensation therefore. - (b) Any employee who is requested by the State to be on Available Status shall not be restricted in his/her movements within any geographic radius of his/her workplace, nor suffer any other restriction beyond leaving word at home or with the employer where s/he may be reached. - (c) If determined by the State that it must activate an employee on Available Status for duty, such duty shall be appropriately compensated under the terms of this Agreement and shall be considered to be "overtime work" for equitable distribution of overtime purposes. - (d) An employee who is asked to be on Available Status shall be entitled to exclude himself/herself from overtime consideration in accordance with the Overtime Article, Section 2(c).

+4. GENERAL PROVISIONS

+- (a) Employees in Overtime Category 13 are not eligible for On Call or Standby Pay. - (b) Employees in Overtime Category 18 are eligible for Standby pay in cash, notwithstanding any contrary provisions of the Overtime Article, if they meet both of the following criteria: - (1) They are otherwise qualified for Standby pay under Section 2 of this Article, and; - (2) They are required to carry a paging device or "beeper" during off duty hours. - (3) Category 18 employees may be eligible for On Call pay, as compensatory time off under the Overtime Article. - (c) Standby and/or pager pay in cash, or compensatory time off at the employee's request, under this Article shall not exceed \$7,000 (or equivalent in compensatory time off) per fiscal year, (beginning with the first full payroll period of the fiscal year), per employee for the following classes: Nuclear Engineer; Gas Utility Engineer; Public Health Risk Assessment Specialist.

-ARTICLE 32 OBSERVANCE OF HOLIDAYS
+ARTICLE 28 OBSERVANCE OF HOLIDAYS